michielappelman/workers-sso-auto-login/README.md

 This Worker enables seamless Single Sign-On (SSO) for legacy web applications that do not natively support SSO or Cloudflare Access.
 It bridges Cloudflare Access authentication with legacy username/password logins by automatically mapping Access-authenticated users to their legacy credentials and transparently submitting the login form on their behalf.

-Suppose you have a self-hosted application that only supports traditional username/password authentication.
-You want to protect it with Cloudflare Access and give users a true SSO experience, without requiring them to manually enter their legacy credentials.

-Even better, the user trying to log in, will not need to know, or will be able to see the password they are loggin in with!
+Even better, the user trying to log in will not need to know, or will be able to see the password they are logging in with!

 ## How It Works

 - When a user accesses the login page, the Worker:
-  - Looks up the user’s Cloudflare Access email in a D1 database.
+  - Looks up the user's Cloudflare Access email in a D1 database.
   - Auto-fills the login form with the mapped legacy username and a temporary password token.
-  - Submits the form automatically.
+  - Submits the form automatically (if auto-login is enabled).
 - When the login form is `POST`ed:
   - If the password matches the temporary token, the Worker swaps it for the real legacy password from D1 and proxies the POST to the origin.
   - All other form fields are preserved.
   - The Worker ensures session cookies set by the origin are forwarded to the browser.
 - All other requests are proxied transparently, unless a valid session cookie is already present.

-## Potential customization
+## Admin Portal

-Suppose you want to enable SSO for an ERP system (`erp.example.com`), which only supports local username/password logins.

-This Worker assumes that the login form of this ERP system is available on the `erp.example.com/login` URL, but it also assumes that the form `POST`s to the same URI.
-This might be different for your application(s), so customization might be needed.

-Additionally, the Worker assumes that the username form field is called `username`, and the password field `password`.
-Again, this might require some customization.
+This project now includes a full-featured admin portal that allows you to:

+- Manage protected applications
+  - Add new applications to protect with SSO
+  - Configure login paths, form field names, and session cookies
+  - Enable/disable auto-login for each application
+- Manage user credentials
+  - Map Cloudflare Access emails to legacy credentials
+  - Add, view, and delete user mappings
+  - Securely store passwords in the D1 database

 ## Getting Started